 Is Oil Paint Safe for Skin?

 While renowned for its rich colours in traditional art mediums, oil paint is only suitable for some skin applications.
 Oil-based paints contain toxic substances and solvents that can be absorbed through the skin, leading to irritation, allergic reactions, and long-term health risks.
-It’s essential to avoid using oil paints for face and body painting to protect the skin from harm.
+To protect the skin from harm, it’s essential to avoid using oil paints for face and body painting.

 Is Spray Paint Bad for Your Skin?